+This section will explore the gravitational wave radiation characteristics of periodic orbits in EMRIs.
+Such systems are formed by stellar-mass compact objects spiraling around supermassive BHs, where periodic orbits are transitional orbits in the inspiral evolution process.
+Since the timescale of orbital parameter changes caused by gravitational wave radiation is much longer than a single orbital period, and the energy and angular momentum loss within a single period is negligible compared to the total system energy and angular momentum, the adiabatic approximation can be applied to each instantaneous periodic orbit, i.e., the energy $E$ and angular momentum $L$ of the orbit are treated as constants during calculations.

+We employ the Kludge waveform scheme \cite{Babak:2006uv} to calculate the gravitational wave radiation from periodic orbits around charged BH in 4D-EGB gravity theory, i.e., based on the discussion of periodic orbits in the previous section, we use the quadrupole approximation to compute the gravitational waveforms generated by periodic orbits.
+The quadrupole moment formula is given by \cite{Will:2016sgx,Liang:2022gdk,Maselli:2021men}

-here, $M$ represents the mass of the supermassive black hole, $m$ is the mass of the particle, $D_L$ is the luminosity distance of the EMRI system, $\eta = \frac{Mm}{(M+m)^2}$ is the symmetric mass ratio, $\upsilon$ denotes the relative velocity of the particle, and $n$ is the unit vector in the radial direction.
+where $M$ represents the mass of the supermassive BH, $m$ is the particle mass, $D_L$ is the luminosity distance of the EMRI system, $\eta=\frac{Mm}{(M+m)^2}$ is the symmetric mass ratio, $v$ denotes the relative velocity of the particle, and $n$ is the unit vector in the radial direction.